Pesto Veggie Pasta is a fresh and healthy vegetarian pasta dish that packs in the vegetables, yet is super satisfying.

 Step 2: Boil the Pasta

-Next add gluten free rotini (or regular rotini if you don’t need to eat GF) into a big pot of boiling water that’s been seasoned with a small palmful of salt.
+Next add gluten free rotini (or regular rotini if you don’t need to eat GF) to a pot of boiling water that’s been seasoned with a small palmful of salt.
 Cook until the pasta is just shy of al dente then BEFORE DRAINING remove ~1 cup of the pasta cooking water.
 Drain the pasta then set aside.

 Step 3: Saute the Vegetables